 Magnetic bead capture is the newest method of extracting DNA.
 Whole blood DNA isolation using magnetic beads works by capturing DNA on magnetic beads coated with a matrix of silica for binding nucleic acids.

 As with the precipitation chemistry methods, the whole blood cells first must be lysed using SDS or similar detergents.
-The next step involves mixture of the lysed cells and magnetic beads, allowing DNA to bind the beads.
+The next step involves a mixture of the lysed cells and magnetic beads, allowing DNA to bind the beads.

-Several rounds of washing in the presence of a magnetic field then separates the DNA captured on magnetic beads from other unbound cellular contaminants.
+Several rounds of washing in the presence of a magnetic field then separate the DNA captured on magnetic beads from other unbound cellular contaminants.
 Then, a low-salt buffer elutes the DNA from the beads.

 Some studies, including a review by Carpi et al., indicate that magnetic beads can be the fastest method.1 However, this speed comes at a price—both monetarily and to your DNA yield and purity.2 The magnetic bead approach can result in up to 20% reduction to your DNA yield.
 Also, any magnetic bead carryover contaminates your DNA sample and interferes with downstream applications.
 Lastly, it is the most expensive method because it requires magnetic capture stands, plates, and magnetic beads.